 Genetic Data and Analytics

-Advances in genetic engineering have given farmers the ability to plant produce resistant to a number of factors, including draughts and pests.
-Clearly understanding the genetic profile of plants that give best yields under local conditions should be the starting point of precision agriculture.
-By doing so, farmers compliment all other efforts in ensuring profitability and sustainability.
+Advances in genetic engineering have given farmers the ability to plant produce resistant to a number of factors, including droughts and pests.
+Clearly understanding the genetic profile of plants that give the best yields under local conditions should be the starting point of precision agriculture.
+By doing so, farmers complement all other efforts in ensuring profitability and sustainability.
 Genetic selection should be based not only on proven past yields but combined with analytics discussed throughout the post.
 This ensures the genetic profile that will be chosen for seeds and seedlings takes into account expected changes in conditions.

 Meteorological Data & Analytics